vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Saturday 2025-09-27, I skipped all exercises.
 The skipping was because I needed to make a food purchase trip and also cook food, leaving very little time to fit exercise in.

+## 2025-10-02: shorter at-home jogging and skipped planned strength exercises

+On Thursday 2025-10-02, I did shorter at-home jogging than usual, due to not having a lot of time before a work meeting.
+I was also therefore unable to take time for strength exercises.
+I also skipped hand gripper exercises because I wanted to make sure to get some jogging in and thought that the hand gripper exercises can be done later.

+However, a little later in the day, when I had the opportunity of catching up with the hand gripper exercises, I felt a sudden onset of chills and malaise.
+Although I got back to a level close enough to normal, skipping further exercise felt prudent.